Inter professional learning

 Comensus and SUCAG work in partnership to design and deliver their own module titled ‘Users and Carers: Exploring our own experiences’.

+Service users and carers also deliver a wide range of other sessions on other courses within the School including topics such as risk assessment, inclusive practice, partnership working and stigma/discrimination.
 Comensus and SUCAG contribute to a large number of other social work focused programmes including the MA Social Work programme which involves specific teaching on areas requested by academic staff and the marking of poster presentations.

 If you are a service user/carer who would like to get involved in teaching or marking please contact Comensus at Comensusoffice@uclan.ac.uk or call us on +44 (0)1772 893818.